spadefoot/kohana-orm-leap/README.md

 A third goal for this project was to create an ORM for Kohana that can harness the power of composite keys, which many other ORMs (e.g. [Kohana's official ORM](https://github.com/kohana/orm), [Jelly](https://github.com/creatoro/jelly), and [Sprig](https://github.com/sittercity/sprig/)) cannot handle.
-LEAP, on the other hand, is able to load models using composite keys.
+The LEAP ORM for Kohana, on the other hand, is able to load models using composite keys.

 ## Features